-All students seeking long term certificates or degree credentials are required to attend a pre-college orientation seminar, CACC Connect, prior to the beginning of their first semester of enrollment.
-During the seminar, students must provide COMPASS test scores or acceptable ACT or SAT scores for appropriate placement in English, reading, and mathematics.
-The Alabama Community College system has adopted the COMPASS test as a prerequisite for initial enrollment in all college-level courses.
-Standardized tests such as ACT or SAT are not normally required for admission except for graduates of non-accredited high schools.
+All students seeking long term certificates or degree credentials are required to attend a precollege orientation seminar, CACC Connect, prior to the beginning of their first semester of enrollment.
+During the seminar, students must provide state approved placement assessment scores or acceptable ACT or SAT scores for appropriate placement in English, reading, and mathematics.
+The Alabama Community College system has adopted state approved placement assessment as a prerequisite for initial enrollment in all college-level courses.
+Standardized tests such as ACT or SAT are not normally required for admission except for graduates of nonaccredited high schools.
 Any student who applies for admission to and enrolls in Central Alabama within three years of high school graduation/enrollment may use their ACT or SAT scores.
 COMPASS scores are acceptable if taken within the last three years.

-The following categories of students are not required to complete the COMPASS test:
+The following categories of students are not required to complete the state approved placement assessment:

 - I. Those enrolling for four hours or less each semester in a non-degree program for recreational or health reasons in such courses as art, music, foreign language, wellness, etc. - II.
 Those who are sponsored by or enroll at the request of a governmental agency or private institution for a specific short-term course or program such as Adult Skills Training Program, etc. - III.
 Transient students whose courses are approved by the parent institution. - IV.
-Those who have completed a college degree or college course work beyond entry-level college English and mathematics. - V. Students who have acceptable ACT/SAT scores within three years of high school graduation/enrollment can be exempt in English, math and/or reading.
+Those who have completed a college degree or college course work beyond entry-level college English and mathematics. - V. Students who have acceptable ACT/SAT scores within three years of high school graduation/enrollment can be exempt in English, math and/or reading. - VI.
+Students registering for career and technical education courses, with the exception of math and English, in the 10th or 11th grade should not be required to take the state-approved placement test.
+Students must take the state-approved placement assessment before the start of their 12th year of high school, or submit ACT scores which exempt them from the exam (20 or higher on ACT English, Reading, and Mathematics).

-The Compass Assessment is administered each semester.
+The state approved placement assessment is administered each semester.
 Please visit the CACC website at www.cacc.edu to view the schedule.